Service businesses are not becoming software companies.

 Not because AI is coming for your business.
 Because competitors who clean up the boring handoffs respond faster, communicate better, and spend less time discovering missed promises after the customer is already frustrated.

 Speed of response.
 Accuracy of communication.
-Follow-through on promises.
+Follow through on promises.

 Those are the things monitored automation improves first.
 They are also the things customers remember.